jonahlund/vy/README.md

 3. Natural HTML-like authoring experience.
 4. Compile-time validation opportunities.

+## Escaping

+Escaping is done automatically, but can be opted out by wrapping a type with `PreEscaped(..)`.

 ## Performance

 The template system is optimized for efficiency:

 - **Pre-calculated sizing**: HTML output size is estimated before allocation.
-- **Single-allocation rendering**: Most documents render in one memory allocation.
+- **Single-allocation rendering**: Most templates render in one memory allocation.
 - **Zero-cost composition**: Uses tuple-based [`IntoHtml`] trait without closures.